Julia Otte, MSc.

 Working Paper

-Examines optimal product variety, learning mechanisms, and dynamic pricing strategies in curated shopping environments.
+Examines optimal product variety, learning mechanisms, and dynamic pricing strategies for subscription box services.

 The Impact of Social Climate Changes on Identity Disclosure and Inclusion in the Workplace